 Safari lodges and camps serve international-style cuisine, generally of an extremely high standard, along with local beer and imported wine and spirits.
 Good restaurants and bars can be found in main towns, often within hotels.
 Elsewhere, food is more basic: millet and sorghum porridge are the local staples.

-Tap water is considered safe to drink, although outside main cities and towns, visitors are advised to check first and sterilise water if in any doubt.
+Tap water is considered safe to drink, although outside main cities and towns, visitors are advised to check first and sterilize water if in doubt.
 Bottled water is available in most lodges.
-Milk is pasteurised, and dairy products, local meat, poultry, seafood, fruit and vegetables are generally safe.
+Milk is pasteurized, and dairy products, local meat, poultry, seafood, fruit, and vegetables are generally safe.

-According to our Botswana travel advice in 2022, a discretionary ten percent tip is typical for restaurant bills.
+According to our most recent Botswana travel advice, a discretionary ten percent tip is typical for restaurant bills.
 In many places, a service charge is automatically added.
 It is customary to tip the game guide and lodge staff while on safari.

 April and May in Botswana are generally lovely, with the sky clear and the landscape green.
 Night temperatures start to drop during these months, especially in the Kalahari.
 Note that places in and around the Okavango tend to have less extreme, more moderate temperatures than the drier areas of the Kalahari.

-From June to August the night-time temperatures in drier areas can be close to freezing, but it warms up rapidly during the day when the sky is usually clear and blue.
-It’s now very much ‘peak season’ for most safari areas: the land is dry in most areas so the animals congregate around the few available water sources.
+From June to August the nighttime temperatures in drier areas can be near freezing, but it warms up rapidly during the day when the sky is usually clear and blue.
+It’s now very much ‘peak season’ for most safari areas: the land is dry in most areas, so the animals congregate around the few available water sources.

-In summer, lightweight, light-coloured cotton is preferable.
+In summer, lightweight, light-colored cotton is preferable.
 Avoid synthetic materials and black clothing, as they increase perspiration and discomfort.
-In winter, wear trousers, long sleeve shirts/blouses and jerseys.
-From May-August, night temperatures can fall below zero degrees celsius, so warm jerseys and jackets are vital, especially on morning and evening game drives.
-Garments of neutral colours that blend with the bush and forest are advisable for safaris and game viewing.
+In winter, wear trousers, long-sleeved shirts/blouses and jerseys.
+From May to August, night temperatures can fall below zero degrees Celsius, so warm jerseys and jackets are vital, especially on morning and evening game drives.
+Garments of neutral colors that blend with the bush and forest are advisable for safaris and game viewing.
 Bring a light jacket and/or jersey for unexpected temperature changes or rain.
 Closed, comfortable walking shoes are a must in all seasons.
 Special attention should be given to protection from the sun.
-Bring a sunhat, good quality sunscreen, sun lotion and polarised sunglasses.
+Bring a sunhat, good quality sunscreen, sun lotion, and polarized sunglasses.
 Wide-brimmed sun hats are essential.

 Some hotels, lodges and guest houses offer internet access or WiFi (free or paid), and there are internet cafes in Gaborone and Maun.
 Internet access in more remote rural areas is often hard to come by.

-The best time for your Botswana safari will depend on your preferred activities or special interests.
-The country is regarded as a destination that can be visited throughout the year, with three main seasons characterised by distinct weather patterns.
+The ideal time for your Botswana safari varies based on your preferred activities and interests.
+Botswana is a year-round destination, with three main seasons characterized by distinct weather patterns.

 Green Season: November to March